-This innovative programme aims to transcend a narrow focus on legal rules and put the study of corporate law in a wider interdisciplinary and comparative framework.
+This innovative programme goes beyond a narrow focus on legal rules and situates the study of corporate law in a wider comparative and interdisciplinary context.

 You must complete 180 credits of study – 60 credits are taken in the compulsory dissertation and the remaining 120 credits are taken in taught courses.

 Courses will be taught in seminars, led by members of the Law School academic community and by experienced legal and business practitioners.
 In some courses you will be required to deliver individual or group presentations.

 Entry to some courses depends upon you having studied the relevant topic at undergraduate level.

 Please note that due to unforeseen circumstances or lack of demand for particular courses, we may not be able to run all courses as advertised come the start of the academic year.

 Find out more about compulsory and optional courses

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

 On successful completion of the programme, you will have acquired an advanced interdisciplinary knowledge and understanding of business transactions, as well as legal and financial skills that are particularly valuable to businesses, professional practices and regulatory bodies.

 This programme is for individuals seeking to start or develop careers in the fields of corporate law, business or finance.